criteo/cassandra_exporter/README.md

  1. blacklist
  1. maxScrapFrequencyInSec

-In the `blacklist` block you specify the metrics you don't want the exporter to scrap.
-This important as JMX is an RPC mechanism and you don't want to trigger some of those RPC.
-For example mbeans endpoint from `org:apache:cassandra:db:.*` does not expose any metrics but are used to trigger actions on Cassandra's nodes.
+In the `blacklist` block, you specify the metrics you don't want the exporter to scrape.
+This is important as JMX is an RPC mechanism and you don't want to trigger some of those RPC.
+For example, mbeans endpoint from `org:apache:cassandra:db:.*` does not expose any metrics but are used to trigger actions on Cassandra's nodes.

-In the `maxScrapFrequencyInSec` you specify the metrics you want to be scrapped at which frequency.
+In the `maxScrapFrequencyInSec`, you specify the metrics you want to be scraped at which frequency.
-Basically, from the set of all mbeans, first the blacklist is applied to filter this set and in 2nd the `maxScrapFrequencyInSec` is applied as a whitelist to filter the resulting set.
+Basically, starting from the set of all mbeans, the blacklist is applied first to filter this set and then the `maxScrapFrequencyInSec` is applied as a whitelist to filter the resulting set.

 As an example, if we take as input set the metrics `{a, b, c}` and the config file is
 ```yaml